Nursing (NURS)

 Term Typically Offered: Fall, Spring

-Description: Students will participate in inpatient and outpatient clinical experiences to facilitate student engagement in the application of mental health nursing knowledge and skills.
+Description: This course is designed to develop knowledge, skills, and attitudes in providing mental health care across the lifespan in a variety of settings.
+Students will participate in inpatient and outpatient clinical experiences to facilitate student engagement in the application of mental health nursing knowledge and skills.
 Pathophysiological and pharmacological concepts are included.

 For class offerings for a specific term, refer to the Schedule of Classes